Evengard/wp-oauth-client/readme.txt

 == Description ==

-Login to your Wordpress site using your EVE Online account.
+OAuth client plugin allows login with your google, facebook, EVE Online or any other OAuth account.

 = Features =
 *	Login to your Wordpress site using any OAuth server account like facebook, google, eveonline.
+*	Supports login with custom OAuth server.
 *	Valid user registrations verified by applications such as EVE Online.
 *	You can disable the applications which you don't require.
 *	Easily integrate plugin with your Wordpress website using widgets.
 Just drop it in a desirable place in your website.